flemay/3musketeers/docs/docs/environment-variables.md

     working_dir: /opt/app
 ```

 The `docker-compose.yml` above has the [variable substitution][linkDockerComposeVarialeSubstitution] `env_file: ${ENVFILE:-.env}`, which allows the use of a different file that `.env` by defining the environment variable `ENVFILE`.
-Examples in this section will however use `.env` except when generating the file.
+This was required for using Compose otherwise Compose would simply fail.
+Examples in this section will use `.env` except when generating the file.

 ### Explicit